September 10

 • Snug fitting lids

-• Heavy enough to heat well, but not so heavy that it's hard to handle
+• Good weight: Heavy enough to heat well, but not so heavy that it's hard to handle

 • Skillets with a good amount of flat cooking surface

-• For sets, pieces that you'll use and pieces that are the right size
+• For sets, pieces you'll use and pieces that are the sizes you want

 Budget, Warranty, and Cost-Per-Year-of-Use

-You want to set a budget and stick to it.
-You don't need to spend a fortune to get high quality cookware with a great warranty.
+Set a budget and stick to it.
+You don't need to spend a fortune to get good quality cookware with a great warranty.

-Rather than just cost, we like to look at what we call cost-per-year-of-use.
+Rather than just cost, we like to look at cost-per-year-of-use.
 So instead of just saying "I want to spend under $500 on a set of cookware," you say "I want to spend $500 on cookware over the next 30 years."

-If you spend $200 on a 10-piece set of cheap nonstick cookware (like this), the cookware might be easy to wash, but it's only going to last a few years.
-The skillets in particular--where you really want the nonstick coating the most--are going to lose their nonstick properties in 1-5 years, depending on use and care.
-But we know that even with the best of care, nonstick skillets have an average lifespan of no more than 5 years, and most last considerably less than that before they lose their nonstick properties.
+For example, if you spend $200 on a 10-piece set of cheap nonstick cookware (like this), the cookware might be easy to wash, but it's only going to last a few years.
+The skillets in particular--where you need nonstick coating the most--are going to lose their nonstick properties in 1-5 years, depending on use and care.
 So if you buy another $200 set in 5 years, then another in another 5 years, you've spent $600 in just 15 years, or about $40 per year.
-(And this is being generous, because most nonstick won't last 5 years.)
+(And this is being generous, because most nonstick cookware won't last 5 years.)

-If instead you buy a 10-piece set of good quality clad stainless steel for $1000 (Demeyere Industry, for example, which is exactly $1000 and one of the highest quality sets you can buy), it comes with a 30 year warranty and will almost certainly last even longer than that.
+If instead you buy a 10-piece set of good quality clad stainless steel for $1000 (Demeyere Industry, for example), it comes with a 30 year warranty and will almost certainly last even longer than that.
 Your cost-per-year-of-use over 30 years is $33.

-Furthermore, if a piece breaks or malfunctions during that time, Demeyere will replace it at no charge to you.
-This is not the case with cheaper brands, especially nonstick: makers may offer a lifetime warranty, but unless it's a manufacturing defect, they aren't going to replace a pan--so don't expect to be reimbursed for a worn out nonstick coating because it almost never happens.
+Furthermore, if a piece breaks during that time, Demeyere will replace it at no charge.
+This is not the case with cheaper brands, especially nonstick: makers may offer a lifetime warranty, but unless it's a manufacturing defect, they aren't going to replace a pan--so don't expect to be reimbursed for a worn out nonstick coating.

 If we replace the Demeyere Industry with a 10-piece set of All-Clad D3, it's cost-per-year-of-use over 30 years is just $23, and comes with a lifetime warranty against manufacturing defects, which All-Clad is known to honor.

 So by buying better quality cookware, you save money over the long run.
-And you don't even have to spend that much more.
+You don't even have to spend that much more to get good quality, either.

-Not only that, you get better quality cookware that heats better and is much more pleasurable to use.
+Furthermore, better quality cookware that heats better and is more fun to use.

 You don't need to use this as excuse to spend more than you can afford.
 For example, you don't have to buy a Le Creuset Dutch oven if your budget is more in the Lodge zone.
-There are reasons to splurge on an expensive Dutch oven, but cheaper ones can be almost as good, so you may not be justified in spending up to 10 times as much if you really can't afford it.
+There are reasons to splurge on an expensive Dutch oven, but cheaper ones can be almost as good, so you may not be justified in spending up to 10 times as much.

 back to TOC